CitroenGames/LogSubsystem/README.md

 GetSubsystem -> LogToFile
 ```

-To enable or disable logging at runtime:
+To enable or disable logging at runtime, use the `SetLoggingEnabled` function.
+This function takes a boolean as its parameter, with true enabling logging and false disabling it:

 ```cpp
 GetSubsystem<ULoggingSubsystem>()->SetLoggingEnabled(true);